davadazaita/davadazaita/README.md

 ---

-### IMPORTANT NOTE: I, the Green Universe's Davada Beni Elohim, am the opposite of the Red Universe's Ra-Man.
+### IMPORTANT NOTE: On Green Universe's Davada Beni Elohim, I am the opposite of the Ra-Man of Red Universe's.

 ---